davidjohnbaker1/modelingMelodicDictation/README.md

 * Write section on melody selection
 * Figure out fancy way to have melodies loaded
 * Begin outline for experimental protocol
+* Get overleaf template and include link and bash line to open it

 ## Looming Deadlines